ranjez/leancrow/site/content/_index.md

 <div id="product" class="section">
     <div class="section-content">
         <h3>Product Marketing</h3>
         <p>You're a tech startup, experiencing a period of rapid growth.
-Your agile tech and product team are busy shipping new products and features but the pace is fast.
+Your agile tech and product team are busy shipping new products and features at a fast pace.
 Your small team needs to scale quickly to keep on top of customer feedback and to drive product awareness and adoption.</p>
         <p>I can help.
 I am an experienced Product Marketer, and I can parachute into your growing team at a moments notice.</p>

 <p>I can:</p>